bradgrantham/rosa/api/application-development.md

+# Rocinante ("Rosa" for short) Programming Guide

 [TOC]

-# Rocinante ("Rosa" for short) Programming Guide

 ## The Rosa Emulator

-The Rosa Emulator, `rosa-emu`, allows rapid application development in desktop environments.
+The Rosa Emulator, `rosa-emu`, allows rapid development in desktop environments of applications for the Rocinante hardware platform.

-Build Requirements
+### Build Requirements

 Building `rosa-emu` requires SDL2 development libraries with CMake configuration to find the SDL libraries and headers.
 For MacOS, MacPorts and Homebrew provide an `sdl2` package.
 For Debian-derived Linux distributions, try `libsdl2-dev`.
 On Windows one may have to download a CMake SDL2 development package, create a  directory using `-DSDL2_DIR=...` .
 See https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/ for more information.